shin-coder/shin-coder/README.md

 # About me 👈
-My name is Shin<br>
+My name is Shin!<br>
-I'm a graphic desinger and coder
+I'm a graphic desinger and coder.

 ## Tech Stack
 - **Development**<br>